 - In-house laboratory testing for students on the CSU-sponsored Student Health Insurance Plan (SHIP): Once your insurance has been billed, the amount that was not covered by your insurance will be charged to your student account for any services provided by the clinical laboratory on site.

-- RamCare Supplement: The RamCare Supplement Program only covers laboratory services performed in the CSU Health Network related to sickness and accident.
+- RamCare Supplement: The RamCare Supplement Program only covers costs for laboratory services performed in the CSU Health Network related to sickness and accident.
 This program does not cover preventative or wellness testing.
-It does not cover any testing sent out to a reference laboratory.
+It does not cover costs for any testing sent out to a reference laboratory.

 - For students with private insurance coverage: CSU Health Network Laboratory is part of CSU Health Network Medical Services, which is an in-network provider with most major insurance carriers.
-We can file claims with your insurance provider for the laboratory services you utilize.
+We can file claims with your insurance provider for laboratory services.
 Click here to learn more about how CSU Health Network works with private insurance.

-- For students with Medicaid insurance coverage: If you have Medicaid insurance coverage, CSU Health Network Laboratory can draw your blood and collect your specimen sample for a $4 draw charge and send the specimens to UCHealth Northern (formerly PVH Lab), which is contracted with Medicaid.
-You may receive a bill from PVH if the labs are not a covered benefit in your insurance plan.
+- For students with Medicaid insurance coverage: If you have Medicaid insurance coverage, CSU Health Network Laboratory can draw your blood and collect your specimen sample.
+Each will be sent to a Medicaid facility.
+You may receive a bill if the labs are not a covered benefit in your insurance plan.

 - Providers can fax laboratory orders to (970) 491-3560, or you can bring orders to the lab from your off-site provider.
 Outside orders must contain: Full patient name, date of birth, date of office visit, diagnosis code/s, provider’s name, signature or signature of designee, and provider NPI.